 The Italian Grand Prix, as well as the British Grand Prix, has been held every year since the start of the Formula 1 championship races in 1950.
 The track is synonymous with motor racing and whilst not the official home of Ferrari, it is widely considered to be the motor racing home for one of the most famous Italian exports.

-The host of the grand prix is that of Monza, which in itself has played a huge role in the success of Italian motorsports.
-It’s seen many layouts and formats over the years and tweaks have been made tonto only make the track safer, but also more exciting for both drivers and fans.
+The host of the grand prix is Monza, which in itself has played a huge role in the success of Italian motorsports.
+It’s seen many layouts and formats over the years and tweaks have been made to not only make the track safer, but also more exciting for both drivers and fans.

 Monza is the fastest and one of the most historic circuits in Formula 1.
 Situated in the picturesque Royal Park, a short drive north of Milan in Northern Italy, Monza is known as the “Temple of Speed”, with drivers at full throttle for three quarters of the 5.37km lap.
 As a result, the teams set up their cars with very low downforce, which increases the top speeds as it creates less drag through the air.

-The track starts on the pit straight, which is also the first DRS Zone on track.
-The drivers reach speeds in excess of 340kmph and they are constantly looking left for the 100 yard board, which is the start of a brutal breaking zone before heading into a very tight chicane where cars get as slow as just 70kmph.
-The drivers must kiss the apex on each corner to make sure they get optimum drive through and out of this section.
+The track starts alongside the pit straight, which is also the first DRS Zone on track.
+The drivers reach speeds in excess of 340km/h and they are constantly looking left for the 100 yard board, which is the start of a brutal breaking zone before heading into a very tight chicane where cars get as slow as just 70km/h.
+The drivers must kiss the apex on each corner to make sure they get optimum drive through this section and when exiting.

 The next section is through Curva Grande and it’s all about being as flat out as possible without scrubbing too much of the tyre.
 The cars will be situated just inside the apex for this exact reason and they are pretty much at top speed by the time they see the bridge and start breaking into the next turn.